-Prior to the review activities, the educational agency will be directed to submit selected records to the Department in an approved, secure, electronic format.
-See Appendix 1 for instructions for uploading documents.
+Prior to the review activities, the educational agency will be directed to submit the selected records to the Department in an approved, secure, electronic format.
+Please see Appendix 1 for instructions for uploading the documents.

 The Department will require the following documents: